-One of several other items that could affect your decision is Obama Care.
-Now even this item drops off of the scope, if you become a full time resident of a foreign country or leave for over 330 days as a bona fide resident for an entire tax year.
+One of several other items that could affect your decision is the Affordable Care Act, referred to as “Obamacare”.
+Now even this item drops off of the scope, if you become a full time bona fide resident of a foreign country for an entire tax year.
 Some foreign countries have excellent medical care and insurance to cover it.

 The next issue is what state you leave the U.S. from.
-States such as Florida, Texas, Nevada, Tennessee, Washington, Wyoming, New Hampshire and South Dakota are no tax states.
-They have no state taxes and leaving from one of these is easier than moving from California, New York or other states that have state tax.
+States such as Florida, Texas, Nevada, Tennessee, Washington, Wyoming, New Hampshire and South Dakota have no state income tax.
+Leaving from one of these is easier than moving from California, New York or other states that have state tax.
 Leaving permanently is an important issue and that too is more easily done from a no tax state.
 If you don’t do this, your tax from the state you leave could also be forever.

 A U.S. citizen or lawful permanent resident does have the provision of foreign earned income exclusion plus a foreign housing exclusion, even when drawing an income from your own business.
 It does not apply to passive income sources, these rules are complex.

 The U.S. Government taxes all U.S. citizens and long-time foreign residents of the U.S. who have relocated to live or retire in a foreign country.
 They are subject to both the tax system where they move and then taxed on the same income by the U.S.